What is Angioplasty?

 Angioplasty Procedure

 Angioplasty occurs in a special operating room called a catheterization laboratory.
 A vascular specialist should always perform it.
-This procedure is performed through an artery in your groin, arm, or wrist area.
+This procedure is performed through an artery in your groin, arm, or wrist.
 General anesthesia isn’t needed.
 However, you will be given relaxing sedatives, and patients will receive a local anesthetic to numb the catheter insertion site.

 There may be pressure in the area where the catheter is inserted.
 Additionally, you may feel some mild discomfort when the balloon is inflated.
 However, typically you shouldn’t feel any sharp pain during the procedure.